-The School Quality Reports share ratings and information on how schools are performing on the six Framework elements.
+The School Quality Reports do not include an overall grade or rating.
+Instead, they share ratings and information on the six Framework elements and on Student Achievement.

-Rigorous Instruction: This section looks at whether curriculum and instruction are designed to engage students, foster critical-thinking skills, and are aligned to the Common Core.
+Rigorous Instruction: This rating reflects how well the curriculum and instruction engage students, build critical-thinking skills, and are aligned to the Common Core.
 This section uses data from the Quality Review and the NYC School Survey.

-Collaborative Teachers: This section looks at whether teachers participate in opportunities to develop, grow, and contribute to the continuous improvement of the school community.
+Collaborative Teachers: This rating reflects how well teachers participate in opportunities to develop, grow, and contribute to the continuous improvement of the school community.
 This section uses data from the Quality Review and the NYC School Survey.

-Supportive Environment: This section looks at whether the school establishes a culture where students feel safe, challenged to grow, and supported to meet high expectations.
-This section uses data from the Quality Review, the NYC School Survey, chronic absenteeism (or average change in student attendance, for some school types), and movement of students with disabilities to less restrictive environments.
+Supportive Environment: This rating reflects how well the school establishes a culture where students feel safe, challenged to grow, and supported to meet high expectations.
+This section uses data from the Quality Review, the NYC School Survey, the percentage of students with attendance rates of 90% or higher, and movement of students with disabilities to less restrictive environments.

-Effective School Leadership: This section looks at whether school leadership inspires the school community with a clear instructional vision and effectively distributes leadership to realize this vision.
-This section uses data from the NYC School Survey and the Quality Review.
+Effective School Leadership: This rating reflects how well school leadership inspires the school community with a clear instructional vision and effectively distributes leadership to realize this vision.
+This section uses data from the Quality Review and the NYC School Survey.

-Strong Family-Community Ties: This section looks at whether the school forms effective partnerships with families to improve the school.
-This section uses data from the NYC School Survey and the Quality Review.
+Strong Family-Community Ties: This rating reflects how well the school forms effective partnerships with families to improve the school.
+This section uses data from the Quality Review and the NYC School Survey.

-Trust: This section looks at whether relationships between administrators, educators, students, and families are based on trust and respect.
+Trust: This rating reflects whether the relationships between administrators, educators, students, and families are based on trust and respect.
 This section uses data from the NYC School Survey.

-Framework Scores and Ratings
+Scores and Ratings

-Framework scores are on a 1.00 - 4.99 scale.
-Framework element ratings are on a four-level scale.
+School Quality Report scores are on a 1.00-4.99 scale, and ratings are on a four-level scale.
 In the School Quality Guide, the four levels are called Exceeding Target, Meeting Target, Approaching Target, and Not Meeting Target.
 In the School Quality Snapshots, the four levels are called Excellent, Good, Fair, and Needs Improvement, and are presented as 1-4 bars in a graphic.